neo4j-labs/llm-graph-builder/README.md

    	 userName: Username to use for graph creation ( if None will use username from config file )
    	 password: Password to use for graph creation ( if None will use password from config file )
    	 file: File object containing the PDF file path to be used
-   	 model: Type of model to use ('OpenAI GPT 3.5' or 'OpenAI GPT 4')
+   	 model: Type of model to use ('Gemini Pro' or 'Diffbot')

      Returns:
    	 Json response to API with fileName, nodeCount, relationshipCount, processingTime,